thevuong/next15-filterlist/STEPS_noslides.md

 - We have greatly improved performance, getting 95-100 score in lighthouse even with a 2s second total load time application.
 - We managed to complete our task of improving the bad metrics and maintaining the good metrics, while also making app fast, interactive and user-friendly.

-That's it for this demo, the code is pinned on my github, and follow me on twitter if you are interested in more RSC content.
+That's it for this talk, the code is pinned on my github, and follow me on twitter if you are interested in more RSC content.
 Thanks for listening!